Suburb overview

 Run the numbers on a West Ulverstone property

-Create free account →Capital-growth expectations for West Ulverstone are modest for 2026 — incomes 26% below the TAS median of $73,944 and a population of 4,515 suggest gains will lag headline metro markets.
-Rental coverage runs at ~86% of the typical mortgage ($1,040/month rent vs $1,213/month repayment), keeping cash flow in positive or near-neutral territory.
-The EquitySight investment score of 32/100 places West Ulverstone in the lower tier of Australian suburbs we profile, and overall investor sentiment is cautious heading into the second half of 2026.
+Capital-growth expectations for West Ulverstone are modest for 2026 — incomes 26% below the TAS median of $73,944 and a population of 4,515 suggest gains will lag headline metro markets.
+At the 2021 Census, rental coverage ran at ~86% of the typical mortgage ($1,040/month rent vs $1,213/month repayment), keeping cash flow in positive or near-neutral territory.
+Verify against current rents and rates.
+Overall investor sentiment for West Ulverstone is cautious heading into the second half of 2026, based on its income, rent and mortgage profile relative to the Tasmania median.

-West Ulverstone scores 32/100 on our EquitySight investment framework — a weak rating.
-That score is driven by a population of 4,515, median household income of $55,068/year and median weekly rent of $240.
-Whether it fits your portfolio depends on whether you are targeting cash flow, capital growth, or a value-add renovation — all three are scored with suburb-specific numbers elsewhere on this page.
+Whether West Ulverstone suits you depends on your strategy, but the fundamentals are concrete: a population of 4,515, a median household income of $55,068/year and median weekly rent of $240.
+Weigh those against your goal — cash flow, capital growth, or a value-add renovation — each of which we break down with suburb-specific ABS numbers elsewhere on this page.

-The main demand drivers in West Ulverstone are a median household income of $55,068/year, a dwelling mix that is 84% separate houses, roughly 1 schools and 2 parks within the catchment.
-Together these shape both owner-occupier and tenant demand and are the factors we weight most heavily in the suburb's investment score.
+The main demand drivers in West Ulverstone are a median household income of $55,068/year, a dwelling mix that is 84% separate houses.
+Together these shape both owner-occupier and tenant demand.

 West Ulverstone has a usual resident population of approximately 4,515, compared with a Tasmania suburb median of 3,902 — placing it in the upper half of the state's suburbs by size.
 Population is the clearest proxy for market depth: more residents mean more transactions and typically a shorter average days-on-market on resale.